VirusTotal/yara/docs/modules/lnk.rst

     .. c:member:: target_unicode
     An optional, NULL-terminated, Unicode string that specifies a path to environment variable information.

+.. c:type:: has_icon_environment_data
+Boolean flag which is set if a IconEnvironmentDataBlock structure is present.

+*Example: lnk.has_icon_environment_data*

 .. c:type:: icon_environment_data
 The IconEnvironmentDataBlock structure specifies the path to an icon.
 The path is encoded using environment variables, which makes it possible to find the icon across machines where the locations vary but are expressed using environment variables.